sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - preprocess_list
      - N
      - choose which input need preprocess, like:'1,3' means input 1&3 need preprocess, default all inputs
+   * - path_yaml
+     - N
+     - the path for one single yaml file (currently mainly used for MaskRCNN)
+   * - enable_maskrcnn
+     - N
+     - if enable MaskRCNN transformation

 After converting to an mlir file, a ``${model_name}_in_f32.npz`` file will be generated, which is the input file for the subsequent models.

 run_calibration.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~